forj-oss/forjj/DEV_GUIDE.md

 To properly build Forjj you need to get the sources from github.

 Forjj is composed of various repositories that are available from the project main page https://github.com/forj-oss .
+- **forjj**:
-- forjj --> main program, cli
+  Main program, cli

-- forjj-contribs --> plugins (github, jenkins)
+- **forjj-contribs**:
+  Plugins for pipeline tools (currently github, jenkins).

+- **forjj-flows**:
+  This repository defines Project development flows that forjj can configure in a new or existing forge.
+It will contain some description files to build the interface between applications (through forjj plugins) which will support the development workflow.

+  E.g: flow 'pull_request' will create the required links between github webhook and jenkins to start jenkins on Pull request.

-- forjj-flows --> ?
+- **forjj-modules**:
-- forjj-modules --> Modules used by Forjj cli
+  Modules used by Forjj cli

+- **forjj-repotemplates**:
-- forjj-repotemplates --> Templates for created project by Forjj
+  Templates for created repository in the SCM application (github today)

+- **goforjj**:
-- goforjj --> GO templates in order to build plugins
+  GO templates in order to build plugins.
+It defines/centralizes also the REST API interface between forjj and plugins written in GO.

 You need to understand, which part of the project your modification will change and download the proper code repository.